Study Abroad in Denmark

 to Danish is another cost the Danes choose to spare themselves, and often professors teach their courses in English to keep with the textbooks.

 They can enroll as undergraduates in degree programs, but Danish proficiency is required.
-(For more information about the requirements and application

 The two remaining options for enrollment require no previous knowledge of the Danish language: